JasonDevlin6711/October_Recipes/guacamole.md

 ### Measurements

 ## Directions
-Mash avocado
+Mash the avocado
-Juice the lime
+Juice the limes
 Chop the cilantro